google/mesop/docs/deployment.md

 # Deployment

-If you want to deploy your Optic application, we recommend using a container (e.g. Docker) for simplicity.
+If you want to deploy your Mesop application, we recommend using a container (e.g. Docker) for simplicity.

 ## Build Container image